 The information required by preliminary screeners will vary, depending on the potential impacts, issues, and concerns associated with each development proposal.
 For example, larger scale developments, developments near or in sensitive areas, and developments applying new or unproven technology are more likely to be subject to a higher level of scrutiny.
 In such cases, the screener can ask a developer to submit more detailed information to assist both the public in its review and the screener in their decision making.

-For more information on what "significance" means, see The Significance Spectrum and EIA Significance Determination at http://reviewboard.ca/reference\material/conference\papers\and\articles MVLWB Guide to the Land Use Permitting Process (2013) Guide to Completing Water Licence Applications to the Mackenzie Valley Land and Water Board (2003)
+&lt;sup>23 For more information on what "significance" means, see The Significance Spectrum and EIA Significance Determination at http://reviewboard.ca/reference\material/conference\papers\and\articles